 Personally I prefer the term physical distancing because we need to work hard retain the social contact, as Porges says.
 We need to keep a safe distance to prevent possible viral transmission, but we need to maintain contact to reduce unnecessary anxiety and counter the feeling of isolation.
 So we talk, we make jokes, send love,… I heard of people dressing as animals and dancing outside their neighbours window on a child’s birthday…we do what we can to make contact and keep connected.

-To this end I am seeing clients online wherever possible, and using the various video/phone calling methods to meet and work with people.
+To this end I am seeing clients online using the various video/phone calling methods to meet and work with people.
 In some cases I am meeting clients outdoors, in the beautiful surroundings of the Calder Valley.
 This may not always be appropriate, but I am happy to discuss this with new clients.

 A free discussion group as part of the Pushing up Daisies festival 2019 May 16th at 7pm

 at Todmorden Therapy, off Rise Lane, Todmorden.
 OL14 7AA

 The death of someone close to us can be devastating and disorganising, and loss through suicide can be especially complicated.